Cyclops (Marvel Comics): 1960s

 Cyclops first appeared in The X-Men #1 (September 1963).
 He was created by Stan Lee and Jack Kirby, and has been a mainstay character of the X-Men series.
+In the initial issue, Cyclops is introduced along with Beast, Iceman, Warren Worthington III, and Jean Grey as the students of Professor X, who battle Magneto.
 Lee said that Cyclops and Beast were his two favorite X-Men, elaborating that "I love tortured heroes—and he was tortured because he couldn't control his power."
-Originally dubbed "Slim Summers", by The X-Men #3 his name was changed to "Scott", with "Slim" becoming a nickname.
+Originally identified as "Slim Summers", The X-Men #3 provides his first name as "Scott".